 - up to 60% LTV to a maximum loan of £750K available on standard products

 - up to 75% LTV, maximum loan of £1.5m on standard products

-- Status: generally, you must be an owner occupier; however, exceptions can be considered
+- Generally, you must be an owner occupier; however, exceptions can be considered

 - Ex Pat applications available

-- Applicants with property portfolios, including portfolios of holiday let acceptable
+Applicants with property portfolios, including portfolios of holiday let are acceptable

 - you may be able to claim Capital Gains Tax reliefs for Traders (Business Asset Rollover Relief, Entrepreneurs’ Relief)